aledecicco/english-programming-language/README.md

 ```
 "[%character%]"
 ```
-The only way to declare a list by extension is inside a `Let` expression, except for string literals which can be used anywhere.
+The only places where lists can be written by extension is inside `Let` or `For each` expressions, except for string literals which can be used anywhere.
 Note that all elements must be of the same type as the one declared for the list.

 ### Variables
 Variable names can be any series of words except for `be` and `in`, which are the only two reserved keywords.
 They are referenced using their names, which can optionally be preceded by the word `the`.
 This applies to all variables (declared in `let` expressions, passed as parameters to a function, or defined as iterators in a `for each` loop).